t-kikuc/ecspresso/README.md

 v2.4 or later can use [Jsonnet functions](#jsonnet-functions).

-If the file extension is .jsonnet, ecspresso will process Jsonnet first, convert it to JSON, and then load it.
+If the file extension is .jsonnet, ecspresso will process Jsonnet first, convert it to JSON, and then load it with evaluation template syntax.

+If you use the [Template syntax](#template-syntax) in the Jsonnet file, it may cause a syntax error because it conflicts with Jsonnet syntax.
+In this case, consider to use [Jsonnet functions](#jsonnet-functions).

 ```jsonnet
 {